Andy Warhol Photographs

-Reading Room Access: Original materials will be provided one folder at a time.
-Digital files of all items are available on the Reading Room computer to assist the patron in determining which items they wish to view.
+Reading Room Access: Due to preservation and security requirements of the items in the collection, there are special procedures in place for access to the Andy Warhol Photographs.
+Digital files of all items are available on the Reading Room computer to assist the patron in determining which items they wish to view of the original, analog prints.
 On the Reading Room computer, the folder titled "Series 2 - Polaroids" contains the Polaroid images, and the folder titled "Series 3 - Black and White Prints" contains the black-and-white images.
 The digital files are named according to the inventory numbers, found in the description of each folder in the finding aid.

 Part of the University of Houston Libraries Special Collections Repository